AC and DC disconnects are essential components for any residential solar panel system.

 - If electric company crews are doing work in the area, such as replacing electrical lines or installing transformers, being able to disconnect your solar system from the grid is an important safety feature.

-To know which size is necessary, you’ll want to know the size and power output of your PV system.
-If you’d like to design a system by hand, here are a few variables you’ll need to consider:
+To know which size is necessary, you’ll want to know the size and power output of a PV system.
+When designing a system, there are a few variables to consider:

 - Circuit load